 Landings.
 The estimated annual pelagic landings have varied widely, from 1 to 15 million lbs. since 1998.
-The 2016 landings were approximately 4.3 million pounds, which contributes to the declining trend since peak landings in 2007 (Figure 4).
-Pelagic landings consist mainly of four tuna species - albacore, yellowfin, skipjack, and bigeye - which when combined with other tuna species made up 94% of the total landings.
-Albacore made up 79% of the tuna species.
-Wahoo, blue marlin and black marlin made up most of the non-tuna species landings.
+The 2017 landings were just over 4.5 million pounds, further contributing to the declining catch trend (Figure 4).
+Pelagic landings consist mainly of four tuna species - albacore, yellowfin, skipjack, and bigeye - which, when combined with other tuna species, comprise over 94% of the total landings.
+Albacore made up approximately 68% of the tuna species.
+Wahoo and blue marlin made up most of the non-tuna species landings, with a notable contribution from mahimahi as well (Table 3).

 Longline Effort.
-There were 20 vessels known to be fishing in the waters of American Samoa in 2016 according to the PIRO Sustainable Fisheries Division permit program.
-The following number of vessels were active in each class: 15 Class D vessels (> 70 foot), 3 Class C (50 - 60 foot), 0 Class B vessels (40 - 50 foot) and 2 Class A (< 40 foot).
-The number of active longline boats increased from 18 in 2015 to 20 in 2016.
-The 20 vessels that fished in 2016 made 213 trips (average 11 trips/vessel), deployed 2,420 sets, (121 sets/vessel) using 6.8 million hooks (Table 5).
+There were 15 vessels that fished in the U.S. EEZ around American Samoa in 2017 according to the PIRO Sustainable Fisheries Division permit program, a decrease from the 20 vessels that fished in 2016.
+The following number of vessels were active in each class: nine Class D vessels (> 70 foot), five Class C (50-60 foot), zero Class B vessels (40-50 foot), and one Class A (< 40 foot).
+The vessels that fished in 2017 made 135 trips (averaging nine trips per vessel), deployed 2,333 sets, (155 sets/vessel) using 6.6 million hooks (Table 5).